Establishing a European works council

 Some employers want to restrict EWC rights

 Once the request for the establishment of the SNB has been filed correctly, the employer can no longer avoid the formation of a European works council.
 The different employer and employee perspectives then confront each another during the negotiations.
 An interesting article in the Frankfurter Allgemeine business newspaper highlights the different positions that central management may take.
-The subtitle ("legal provisions can be limited through negotiations") already indicates how a EWC agreement may be concluded below legal minimum standards. → Further information in German
+The subtitle ("legal provisions can be limited through negotiations") already indicates how a EWC agreement may be concluded below legal minimum standards. → Recent example from France

 The period allowed for negotiations is limited to three years and begins on the day that two countries file a written request.
 The SNB has to be convened within six months.
 If central management delays convening the SNB or does not come to an agreement within three years, then the negotiations fail.
 In this case, the EU Directive's subsidiary requirements apply automatically, i.e. a "default" EWC is to be established.
 Most recent examples: → Fiat Industrial → Groupon